Mikoyan-Gurevich MiG-23: India

 On 26 May, the Indian forces started air strikes during the Kargil War.
-Flying from the Indian airfields of Srinagar, Avantipur and Adampur, MiG-23BN, joined the other Indian strike aircraft, MiG-21s, MiG-27s, Jaguars and Mirage 2000 in striking the enemy positions.
+Ground attack aircraft including MiG-21, MiG-23, MiG-27, and Mirage 2000 were used to bombard Pakistani positions.

 Sudan

 Sudan received extensive military aid, including 12 MiG-23MS and one MiG-23UB from former enemy Libya starting in 1987.
 They quickly entered service fighting against the South Sudan People's Defence Forces (SPLA) in 1988 during the Second Sudanese Civil War.
 A number of these jets were lost either to ground fire or crashed.
 By 1990 Libya withdrew its military advisors from Sudan and the remaining four MiG-23 jets were placed in storage.
 Starting from 2010, Sudan started to refurbish its MiG-23 jets locally with the help of Russia, Byelorussian and Ethiopian technicians with pictures of freshly painted and refurbished jets circling online.
 One crash-landed and caught fire during flight testing in 2016.